The $W,Z$ scale functions kit for first passage problems of spectrally negative Levy processes, and applications to the optimization of dividends

-Here $c$ is the premium rate, $C_i, i=1,2,...$ are i.i.d. {nonnegative} jumps with distribution $F(dz)$, arriving after independent exponentially distributed times with mean $1/\l$, and $N_\l$ denotes the associated Poisson process counting the arrivals.
-Note that the process in parenthesis, called ``cumulative loss'' models also the workload process of the M/G/1 queue.
+Here $c$ is the premium rate, $C_i, i=1,2,...$ are i.i.d.~{nonnegative} jumps with distribution $F(dz)$, arriving after independent exponentially distributed times with mean $1/\l$, and $N^{(\l)}$ denotes the associated Poisson process counting the arrivals.
+Note that the process in parenthesis, called ``cumulative loss'', is used also to model the workload process of the M/G/1 queue.